OSUrobotics/infrastructure-raspi/README.md

-# infrastructure-raspi
+# Drawer
-Template of how to set up a branch.
-Will include urdf files for each apparatus that is used by the infrastructure-arms packages
+ROS package and source code for controlling the Drawer apparatus.
+Will include urdf file for Drawer for data visualization